 - Daily fantasy sports

 Sports betting is legal but not yet live in Wyoming.
 Governor Mark Gordon signed legislation in April 2021 to authorize five mobile sportsbooks.
 After he signed the bill into law, the Wyoming Gaming Commission got to work drawing up additional regulations and issuing licenses to five operators that may offer online and mobile betting to customers 18 or older.
 The Commission hopes to authorize the first mobile sportsbooks by September 2021.

 Parimutuel horse racing betting is permitted on the internet and mobile apps.
 Races from across the country are available for betting.
 All major mobile racing companies accept Wyoming players.
-This includes BetAmerica, TVG and Twin Spires.
+This includes TVG and Twinspires.
 Bettors must be within the state where geolocation is available to place a bet.

-Fantasy sports contests are also legal.
-All major daily fantasy sports companies accept players from the state.
-This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.
+Fantasy sports contests are also legal and all of the major daily fantasy sports apps accept players from the state.

 There are four land-based casinos in Wyoming.
 All are on the Wind River Indian Reservation in the west-central portion of the state.
 Slot machines, video poker, keno, bingo, live table games, electronic table games and live poker are all permitted through the state gaming compact.
 Table games available include blackjack, craps, roulette and Three Card Poker.

 Casino-style gambling is generally illegal under Wyoming Statute § 6-7-101.
 It outlaws gambling on anything where the outcome is dependent on any level of chance.
 It also makes gambling devices, such as slot machines, illegal.
 The Wind River Indian Reservation has a compact with the state that permits it to offer casino games.

 Wyoming casino apps are not currently legal.